baekur-online/judy-fong-online/stories/malabar.md

 In terms of snacking, there were lots of bakeries and pâtissier.
 On my third day I got a croissant and pain au chocolat at a bakery, Boulangerie du Champ de Mars, which has pretty unique pastry bags with lots of words on it.
-It was within walk distance from my hotel.
+It was within walking distance from my hotel.
 I highly recommend their croissant.
 It was delicious.
 They also sold large pistachio macarons with flavors like coffee, chocolate, and lemon.
+Another snack was soft sesame nougat from a chinese restaurant called traiteur asiastique DZ. it was delicious.
+Their website is traiteurdz.fr Then, Beitea had a nice peach lemon boba tea.

+For lunch, I ate vegetarian pho at Dong Phat, a popular lunch spot.
+Also also ordered the duck which was delicious but poorly cut.
+The waitstaff there understood Mandarin so that's an option for anyone who isn't comfortable with their French or English.

+For dinner that day, I had a delicious chicken alfredo linguine at Bar du Central.
+The meal also came with complimentary slices of baguette, as like Malabar.
+This might be a general trend at Parisian restaurants.
+As an aside, their waitstaff understood both English and French.
+This establishment is open late which is a plus when I was trying to fit a lot into my day as well as dinner.

 On my last day, I went to La Parisienne Mickaël Reydellet.
-The website is boulangerielaparisienne.com and got three items, a brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
-Chousettes de pomme were found in nearly every bakery.
+The website is boulangerielaparisienne.com and I got three items: a brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
+Chousettes de pomme were found in nearly every bakery so I felt like I had to try at least one before leaving the city.
 The one I ate was very flakey.
-The bakery was just around the corner from my hotel.
+As a bonus, the bakery was just around the corner from my hotel so I didn't have to wander far to find it.

-carrefour city was a corner store that was often opened late despite Google listing it as having shorter opening hours. red oasis is like a mix between apple juice and ribena. i highly recommend along with orangina.

-boght soft sesame nougat from a chinese restaurant called traiteur asiastique DZ. it was delicious.
-Their website is traiteurdz.fr

-At Bar du Central I had delicious chicken alfredo linguine.
-Their waitstaff understood both English and French.
-The meal also came with complimentary slices of baguette.
-This establishment is open late which is a plus when I was trying to fit a lot into my day as well as dinner.

-For lunch one day, I ate vegetarian pho at Dong Phat.
-The duck was delicious but poorly cut.

-Beitea had a nice peach lemon boba tea.

-the lower bar of food was all acceptable

-But some of these meals were pretty low fiber so I'd recommend hitting up the grocery stores or outer markets to get your daily fiber by eating veggie and fruit snacks.
-Grocery stores tended to be pretty common in some areas, like three in the same three block radius.
-Whereas others were full of restaurants and bakeries so grocery stores or hard to find.

 ## Transportation